-3.1 Degree of Museumness for the Specific Exhibition
+3.1 What is the degree of museumness for the specific exhibition?

-Recent studies have shown that the way people define a physical or virtual space seems to have clear implications on learning23.
+Recent studies have shown that the way people define a physical or virtual space seems to have clear implications on learning (Antoniou & Lepouras, 2009b).
 This work explored how visitors view the different museum types, and their expectations with regards to learning or other activities they might want to be offered in an online museum.
-Therefore, the different museum types are classified based on the visitors' perceptions, and the term museumness is introduced in order to describe visitors' perceptions on a certain physical or virtual space and whether this space forms a typical museum or not24.
-Museumness does not form a 'yes' or 'no' category; rather it suggests a continuum that different museum types can have higher or lower scores.
+Therefore, the different museum types are classified based on the visitors' perceptions, and the term museumness is introduced in order to describe visitors' perceptions on a certain physical or virtual space and whether this space forms a typical museum or not (Antoniou & Lepouras, 2009a).
+Museumness does not form a yes or no category; rather it suggests a continuum that different museum types can have higher or lower scores.
 For example, visitors might consider both an archaeological museum and an art gallery as museums, but of different degree of museumness, since the former collects all the stereotypical characteristics that form the notions of museums and the latter contains fewer of those characteristics.
-A scale of the 'perceived degree of museumness' was produced and it was further correlated to specific activities visitors want to be offered by the museum (i.e., learning, socialisation, entertainment).
+A scale of the "perceived degree of museumness" was produced and it was further correlated to specific activities visitors want to be offered by the museum (i.e. learning, socialisation, entertainment).

-The Hooper-Greenhill & Moussouri^{25,26} classification of museum types was used in order to produce the museumness scale.
-Since each museum type seems to have unique activity demands and is approached differently by its users, the authors of this presents work opted to examine each museum type individually, rather than the grouping suggested in Hooper-Greenhill & Moussouri25 (e.g. archaeological museums are placed in the same category with history museums).
-The museum types used are: Zoos, archaeological museums, art galleries, industrial museums, history museums, science museums, children museums, botanical gardens, aguariums, and technological museums.
-This need to consider each type's characteristics separately is also reflected in a study by Dierking & Falk27.
+The Hooper-Greenhill & Moussouri (2002, 2004) classification of museum types was used in order to produce the museumness scale.
+Since each museum type seems to have unique activity demands and is approached differently by its users, we opted to examine each museum type individually, rather than the grouping suggested in Hooper-Greenhill & Moussouri (2002) (e.g. archaeological museums are placed in the same category with history museums).
+The museum types we have used are: zoos, archaeological museums, art galleries, industrial museums, history museums, science museums, children museums, botanical gardens, aquariums, and technological museums.
+This need to consider each type's characteristics separately is also reflected in a study by Dierking and Falk (1998).

-To validate our assumptions, we conducted statistical confidence tests on the results of the questionnaires.
-Assumptions were accepted when the statistical confidence that the assumption holds (formally termed as confidence interval) was greater than 95 %, equivalently denoted as p < 0.05 (the probability that we have a statistical error is less than 5 %).
-The 95 % confidence interval is a limit widely used in applied practice28.
-The Chi-Square test29 was primarily used for validating our assumptions.
-For more information on statistical confidence tests and confidence intervals, the interested reader is referred to Snedecor & Cochran30.
+In order to validate our assumptions, we conducted statistical confidence tests on the results of the questionnaires.
+Assumptions were accepted when the statistical confidence that the assumption holds (formally termed as confidence interval) was greater than 95%, equivalently denoted as p < 0.05 (the probability that we have a statistical error is less than 5%).
+The 95% confidence interval is a limit widely used in applied practice (Wikipedia, 2009a).
+The Chi-Square test (Wikipedia, 2009b) was primarily used for validating our assumptions.
+For more information on statistical confidence tests and confidence intervals, the interested reader is referred to (Snedecor and Cochran, 1989).

-It has been found that the different degrees of museumness highly correlate with the preferred and the expected activities of their users.
-More specifically, by conducting statistical confidence tests on the results of questionnaires collected from potential museum visitors, we found that the hypothesis that "There would not be any differences between peoples preferred activities for different types of museums" is rejected with very high confidence31.
+We have found that the different degrees of museumness highly correlate with the preferred and the expected activities of their users.
+More specifically, by conducting statistical confidence tests on the results of questionnaires collected from potential museum visitors, we found that the hypothesis that "There would not be any differences between peoples preferred activities for different types of museums" is rejected with very high confidence (Antoniou, 2009).
 The primary activity that visitors expect and want to perform in institutions they consider typical museums, is learning.
-When an institution is not seen as a museum (i.e., has a low degree of museumness), the visitors expect and wish to be primarily entertained.
+When an institution is not seen as a museum (i.e. has a low degree of museumness), the visitors expect and wish to be primarily entertained.
 Figure 2 summarises the results, partitioning the museums into three categories according to their museumness (yes/high, maybe/medium, no/low).